Take the High Road: Origins

 In 1979, the ITV network decided its daytime schedule would be improved by the inclusion of a soap opera set in Scotland.
 At the time the only soap opera being made by any of the three Scottish regional companies was Scottish Television's Garnock Way, set in a Central Belt mining community between Glasgow and Edinburgh.
 It had been running in Scotland for three years but was dropped for a new concept to feature a more picturesque view of rural Scotland, with "lots of lochs and hills".
 It was decided its replacement should focus on a highland estate community, comprising a village and several farms.
 As Michael Elder puts it, the series would have a scenic backdrop against which the everyday events would be set.

-As the original name for the setting was 'Glendhu' and focussed on the role of its estate manager, known in Scotland as a factor, the proposed title was The Glendhu Factor.
+As the original name for the setting was 'Glendhu', and focused on the role of its estate manager, known in Scotland as a factor, the proposed title was The Glendhu Factor.
 The network disliked the village name and rejected the title, thinking its meaning was unclear.
 As a result, the setting was renamed 'Glendarroch'.
-Once the village of Luss on the western shore of Loch Lomond was proposed as a filming location, the title Take the High Road was suggested by the folk song about the area, "The Bonnie Banks o' Loch Lomond" which contains the line "O ye'll tak' the high road, and I'll tak' the low road".
+Although the factor was a main character for the first two years, a bigger concept was that of the "lady laird", who became a virtual constant.
+The first lady laird was upper-class Elizabeth Cunningham (Edith MacArthur), but the mantle eventually passed via middle-class Sam Hagen (Briony McRoberts), a businesswoman, to working-class Sarah MacDonald (Shonagh Price), a down-to-Earth young mother whose office desk was the kitchen table.
+After the village of Luss, on the western shore of Loch Lomond, was proposed as a filming location, the title Take the High Road was suggested by the folk song about the area, "The Bonnie Banks o' Loch Lomond" which contains the line "O ye'll tak' the high road, and I'll tak' the low road".

 Production began in late 1979 once Garnock Way was axed.

 Links to Garnock Way

 Producers sought to keep the audience of Garnock Way by featuring some of its key cast members in Take the High Road and suggesting continuity by having a character, Todd the garage mechanic, played by Bill Henderson, leave Garnock Way to set up business in the highlands.
-As a direct cross-over was not possible a similar character with the same origin story was created and played by the same actor in Take the High Road.
+As a direct cross-over was not possible, a similar character (Ken Calder) with the same origin story was created, and played by the same actor in Take the High Road.
+Henderson was followed by Garnock Way colleagues Eileen McCallum, William Armour, Jackie Farrell, Paul Kermack, Michael Elder, and John Stahl.